The rise of Robo-advisory is evident. Now more than ever, it is critical for wealth managers to grasp the opportunity or face getting left behind.

 The clients mainly benefit from these three features: high-quality portfolios, ease of use, and low fees.

 Before Robo-advisors, personalized portfolios were an exclusive offering only available to the HNWIs and UHNWIs of the world.
-But now, it is available to everyone of any income background.
+But now, it is open to everyone of any income background.